“strengthened with all might, according to His glorious power, for all patience and longsuffering with joy;”

 “Patience” is the word “endurance” (James 1:3; 5:11).
 This word is used of an athlete in Hebrews 12:1 who runs with dogged persistence the entire course.

-“Patience” hangs in there, even in very difficult situations.
+“Patience” hangs in there, even in tough situations.

 Patience does not easily succumb to problems.
 A lack of patience leads to discouragement.
 Are you developing a hide like a rhinoceros?
 The real issue is whether you can bear it.
 Are you tempted to quit?
 Do you have the virtue of persistence?